cpaxton/costar_stack/Readme.md

 ### Provided Services

+- **predicator/test_predicate**: determines if a predicate is true
+- **predicator/get_assignment**: return the set of possible values for a single missing field

 ## Modules

+- **predicator_dummy_module**: publishes a bunch of dummy information for testing purposes
 - **predicator_collision**: collisions between objects; uses URDFs of objects to determine spatial relationship information.
 - **predicator_geometry**: determine object spatial relationships based on positions (TF frames).
 - **predicator_occupancy_module**: select a volume, determine if anything enters that volume.
 - **predicator_fake_classification**: publish known object class information.
 For use with a simulator, when a real object detector isn't in use.
 - **predicator_movement**: publish movement information, such as whether an object is approaching another object.
+- **predicator_params**: provides a service so that you can set predicates at runtime to save information.

 ### Module Setup